Stroke

 Time to Call 9-1-1

-If you observe ANY of these signs โ even if symptoms seem to disappear โ call 9-1-1 immediately.
-Do not drive yourself to hospital.
+If you observe ANY of these signs β even if they seem to disappear β call 9-1-1 immediately.
+Do not drive to hospital.

 Stroke Effects & Impairments

-Stroke effects depend on which area of the brain is affected and the severity of the event.
-Our physiotherapists are trained to assess and treat the full spectrum of post-stroke impairments.
+Stroke effects depend on which area of the brain is affected.
+Our physiotherapists assess and treat the full spectrum of post-stroke impairments.

 Hemiplegia & Hemiparesis

-Weakness or paralysis on one side of the body โ the most common post-stroke impairment.
+Weakness or paralysis on one side of the body β the most common post-stroke impairment.
 Affects walking, balance, and arm function.
-The primary focus of physiotherapy rehabilitation.

 Balance & Coordination

-Disrupted proprioception and cerebellar damage cause instability, frequent falls, and difficulty with coordinated movement.
-Falls are the leading cause of injury in stroke survivors.
+Disrupted proprioception and cerebellar damage cause instability and frequent falls β the leading cause of injury in stroke survivors.

 Aphasia & Communication

 Difficulty speaking, understanding, reading or writing affects 1 in 3 stroke survivors.
-Physiotherapy works alongside speech-language pathology in communication rehabilitation.
+Physio works alongside speech-language pathology.

 Cognitive Impairment

 Memory loss, attention deficits, and executive function problems affect daily independence.
-Post-stroke cognitive rehabilitation is a key component of our neurological care.
+Post-stroke cognitive rehabilitation is a core component of care.

 Depression & Fatigue

 Post-stroke depression affects up to 33% of survivors.
-Post-stroke fatigue is distinct from normal tiredness and profoundly impacts rehabilitation engagement and quality of life.
+Neurological fatigue profoundly impacts rehabilitation engagement and quality of life.

 Spasticity & Pain

-Increased muscle tone, painful spasms, and shoulder subluxation are common post-stroke complications that physiotherapy directly addresses through stretching, positioning, and modalities.
+Increased muscle tone, painful spasms, and shoulder subluxation are common post-stroke complications directly addressed through physiotherapy.

 Phases of Stroke Rehabilitation

-Stroke recovery follows distinct phases โ each requiring a different physiotherapy focus and intensity.
+Stroke recovery follows distinct phases β each requiring a different physiotherapy focus.
 Early intervention at every phase maximizes neuroplastic potential.

 Acute Phase

-Early mobilization within 24โ48 hours of stroke.
-Positioning, passive range of motion, preventing complications (DVT, pressure injuries).
+Early mobilization within 24β48 hours.
+Positioning, passive ROM, preventing DVT and pressure injuries.
 Goal: medical stability and safe early movement.

 Subacute Phase

 Maximum neuroplasticity window.
 Intensive task-specific training, gait retraining, upper limb rehabilitation.
-Most functional gains occur in this phase with consistent physiotherapy.
+Most functional gains occur in this phase.

 Community Phase

 Outpatient physiotherapy at RCP Health.
-Continued motor recovery, increasing independence, return to meaningful activities, fall prevention, and caregiver training.
+Continued motor recovery, increasing independence, return to meaningful activities, and fall prevention.

 Chronic & Maintenance

 Long-term rehabilitation continues to yield improvement.
 Neuroplasticity persists for years.
-Ongoing physiotherapy prevents decline and maximizes community participation.
+Ongoing physio prevents decline and maximizes participation.

 Stroke Rehabilitation Treatment at RCP Health